 Battle cards represent actions and tactics during battles.
 They have a red border.
-You can play them only during the battle phase.
-For more on how to play Battle cards, see pp. 36-39.
+Generally, you play them only during the battle phase.
+For more on how to play Battle cards, see p.
+31.

-Missinn Cards
+Mission Cards

 Mission cards represent things that happen in the Star Wars universe.
 They have a yellow border.
 You build them during your build step.
-Once you have enough build counters on a Mission card, you can complete it-turn it face up and do what it says.
+Once you have enough build counters on a Mission card, you can complete it: turn it face up and do what it says.
 After you've done what it says, discard it.